 - Earn credits to qualify for RAC recertification

 - Learn from instructors seasoned in practical industry experience who share their

 A certificate is awarded upon completion of 15 credit units (9 required and 6 elective credit units), with a grade of “C” or better in each course.

-Note: Six credit units may be counted toward the Clinical Trials: Medical Device and Drug Development Certificate Program.
+Note: Six credit units may be counted toward the Clinical Trials: Medical Device and Drug Development Certificate Program where courses are shared.

 To become an official candidate in the program, students pursuing the certificate must submit a Declaration of Candidacy.
 Students are encouraged to declare candidacy as soon as possible, but no later than after the third course in the program.
 To receive the certificate after completing all program requirements, students must submit a Request for Certificate.
 All requirements must be completed within five (5) years after the student enrolls in his/her first course.
 Students not pursuing a certificate are welcome to take as many individual courses as they wish.

 Stay Informed About

 Technology Commercialization: Advancements in Protecting and Commercializing your New Technology